 Routing Incoming Calls with a Simple IVR

 SAS Flex offers customization tools right at your fingertips.
 With advanced script and IVR building technology, if you can dream it, you can build it.
-However, if you are only looking for callers to press 1 or 2 to be routed to another SAS script, e.g., Press 1 for English, Press 2 for Spanish, or if you'd like to cut down on robo-callers by adding a Press 1 Disconnect option, a Simple IVR is all you need.
+Whether you want to help route English and Spanish speaking callers accordingly or want to cut down on spam calls, a Simple IVR is all you need.
 Let's get started!

 In this article we'll discuss: